 RIJKS

 For a more fine-dining experience, RIJKS is tucked away in the museum’s Philips Wing.
-This restaurant received a Michelin Star in 2016 and frequently ranks as one of the best in Amsterdam and the Netherlands.
+This restaurant received a Michelin Star in 2016 and frequently ranks among the best in Amsterdam and the Netherlands.

 Executive Chef Joris Bijdendijk has been with RIJKS since the fine-dining restaurant opened in 2014.
 His cooking style embraces Dutch ingredients while finding inspiration in global cuisines and food cultures.